Seeing a dog with his tongue out is pretty standard during the daytime.

 Reason 3: Your Dog Is Feeling Hot

 Have you checked your room temperature recently?
-Has it been really hot recently?
+Has it been boiling recently?
 Because dogs don’t sweat like humans or other animals.

-When dogs get really hot, they start panting.
+When dogs get hot, they start panting.
+Like tongues, they also release some heat through their cute paws.
 The tongue becomes a medium to let those heat out.
-Like tongues, they also release some heat through their cute paws.

 If it’s been hot recently, your dog is probably panting in its sleep.
 Fortunately, there are significant differences.